Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Design of the Framework

-with probability at least $1-\delta_z$ with respect to the environment data. \end{theorem}
+with probability at least $1-\delta_z$ with respect to the environmental data. \end{theorem}

 The proof is provided in Appendix~\ref{app:proof_cor_safety}. \footnote{\Cref{thm:closed_loop_safety} guarantees constraint satisfaction at each step for which~\eqref{eqn:dr_mpc} is feasible, but does not ensure recursive feasibility.
 If the DR-MPC problem becomes infeasible at some $t_k$, the guarantee no longer applies.
-Establishing recursive feasibility would require additional terminal ingredients, such as a distributionally robust terminal set and terminal controller, which we leave for future work.}
+Establishing recursive feasibility would require additional terms, such as a distributionally robust terminal set and controller or an infeasibility handling mechanism, which we leave for future work.}

 \begin{remark} The additive structure of $\rho_y$ arises from worst-case coupling arguments and the triangle inequality for the Wasserstein distance, and ensures robustness under independent uncertainties.
 Tighter ambiguity sets may be obtained by exploiting additional structure or dependence between $X_t$ and $Z_t$, which we leave for future work. \end{remark}